Senior Director of Parent Experience

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A brief demonstration of what powers Alpha's model, from AI-enabled instruction to the learning guides who facilitate it.
+A one-minute glimpse into Alpha's operational model, from AI-enabled instruction to the educators who facilitate it.

 👉 Quick look (1 min)